hackerb9/ugrep/README.md

 	    😍	U+1F60D SMILING FACE WITH HEART-SHAPED EYES
 	    😻	U+1F63B	SMILING CAT FACE WITH HEART-SHAPED EYES

+* Reverse lookup to find the codepoint of a single character:

+	    $ ugrep ☺
+	    ☺       U+263A  WHITE SMILING FACE

 * Arguments on the command line have an implicit wildcard between them:

 	    $ ugrep right.*gle